-The story of three teenagers and their families hoping to make it safely onto American soil after escaping the Nazi invasion of Europe.
+The story of three teenagers and their families hoping to make it safely onto American soil while trying to escape the Nazi invasion of Europe.

 Nobody Wants Us reminds us that anyone can have the misfortune to be a refugee and everyone can make a difference in the lives of those less fortunate.

 Through the stories of three teens we learn about the inherent goodness of others at a time when the world seemed against them.
 With the help of a Virginia maritime lawyer, First Lady Eleanor Roosevelt, and a State Department employee, they eventually found freedom on the shores of Hampton Roads in VA.

 Nobody Wants Us tells the story of some of the last refugees allowed into the United States until the end of World War II.
 With this first-hand account of Holocaust survivors who resettled in the U.S. in 1940, our goal is to create a better understanding of the plight of refugees everywhere.

 This is a timely story that parallels how the United States responds to many to refugees fleeing war-torn countries over the years.
 The relevance of this story goes far beyond the historical significance of the S.S.
 Quanza.
 It reinforces the concept of helping those in need in any way possible - especially in light of the United States’ response to the refugee crisis today.